 There are now also services that allow online meetings with a geisha that you can enjoy with up to 10 friends.
 These online sessions last for about 45 minutes.

-Geisha are truly an important part of Japanese culture, with their skills in Japanese arts and traditional garb.
-Even as times change, they are finding ways to share their skill with the world.
+Geisha are indeed an essential part of Japanese culture, with their skills in Japanese arts and traditional garb.
+Even as times change, they find ways to share their skill with the world.
 If you ever explore Japan, these performers are a must-see.